black73/MyCodes/README.md

 # MyCodes
-These are all the codes I've ever written.
+These are all the codes I've written in C, C++, Python, R.